11 Best Feature Request Tracking Tools for Product Teams (Ranked)

 Pros

-- UserVoice provides feedback software that gathers data from their customer base, analyzes it, and then presents it to them to make informed decisions about what should be improved or changed.
+• UserVoice provides feedback software and a feedback forum software that gathers data from their customer base, analyzes it, and then presents it to them to make informed decisions about what should be improved or changed.

 Cons

-- UserVoice was built in 2008, and the user interface shows.
-Every simple task is made complicated by a half-thought and glued-together interface.
-It’s hard to navigate and has a steep learning curve.
+• UserVoice was built in 2008, and the user interface shows.
+Every simple task is hard to navigate and has a steep learning curve.

-- Other than not being a cheap option, with pricing starting from $799 / month, you would have to talk to a salesperson to get a good deal.
+• Other than not being a cheap option, with pricing starting from $799 / month, compared to its alternatives.

 Pendo is an easy-to-use product analytics tool that provides great insights into customer behaviors.
 Pendo Feedback helps collect customer requests directly in your application without interrupting the product experience.
 Internal teams can also create requests on behalf of customers and submit their internal product feedback.